vis-kid/octopress_drafts_previewer/source/_posts/2015-07-01-bourbon-sass-introduction.markdown

 + #### **timing variables**

+Bourbon provides a ton of timing variables out of the box.
 A mixin like `transition` has the following syntax:

 ``` sass
 .some-element